-All the class teachers were asked to think carefully and then nominate a pupil from their class that has demonstrated excellence in Science.
+All the teachers were asked to think carefully and then nominate a pupil from each year group that has demonstrated excellence in Science.

 Teachers considered the Lane End skills and attributes of Skilful Scientists that we want to develop in our children.